 For example, a 24-pack biodegradable kitchen sponge on Amazon costs $29, while the conventional one costs $14 for the same pack.
 However, biodegradable kitchen sponges are more eco-friendly and durable.

 While some sustainable products may be initially expensive, others are cheap.
 For example, instead of using a biodegradable sponge, you can use reusable paper towels, a reusable brush, or a dishcloth.

 Here are several ways you can go zero-waste while saving money:

-However, you should start with what is available.
+However, you should start with what is available before heading off to a zero-waste shop.
 You may have lots of items stuck in your cupboards and shelves.
 You can reuse those items instead of throwing them in the trash.
 For example, instead of buying a new reusable water bottle, you can use that plastic water bottle until it wears out.

 Going forward, pay attention to the types of items you buy and buy only what you need.
 Avoid buying unnecessary cheap items you don’t need.
 This could increase waste and cost you more money to replace.

 Buying products in bulk is one way to reduce the amount of packaging that comes with some items.

 However, while you can buy items like refillable laundry detergent, eco-friendly toilet paper, zero-waste dish soap, etc., there are others you can't buy in bulk.
 To save money, only buy what you need in bulk.
 Look out for local shops selling non-perishable goods in bulk and buy them for later.

 Buying in bulk also reduces the number of trips you make to the store, reducing carbon emissions from your vehicle.